SaiAkella21/business-sales-performance-analysis/README.md

 # Business Sales Performance Analytics Dashboard
+## Internship Context
+This project was completed as part of the Data Science & Analytics Internship at Future Interns.

 ## Overview
 This project analyzes business sales performance using Power BI.
 The dashboard provides insights into sales trends, holiday sales impact, store performance, and unemployment analysis.